IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/control-center.md

 ---

 The control center is a collection of controls and indicators that are part of the system UI shell.
-By default they are grouped into three sections, and placed into a single bar on the bottom of the screen.
+By default, they are grouped into three sections, and placed into a single bar at the bottom of the screen.
 However, they are easy to replace or reposition.
 The main use case for these controls and indicators is having them be available as secondary info from any context.
 This makes them suitable for conveying system status or giving quick access to frequently used controls.
 For instance, the top level controls section can be used when no hardware controls are available to control HVAC systems, like the defroster.

 ![overview](images/control-center/overview.png)